 Experiential therapy at our treatment center: In an attempt to provide a truly holistic approach to treatment, the staff at Cross Creek Hospital offers a number of experiential therapeutic options for our patients using things such as psychodrama and recreational techniques.
 These therapies are designed to teach patients skills for appropriate risk-taking, internal communication and cooperation, and expressing needs and fears.
 Examples of the experiential therapies that patients may engage in while in our care include:

 - Physical wellness and exercise therapy program

 - Art therapy – This type of therapy is used to teach nonverbal strategies for expressing thoughts, feelings, and behavior in a healthy fashion.
 It is meant to be a technique for individuals to learn how to “tell without talking.”
 The art therapy groups also involve verbal processing of the artwork that is created.

 - Relaxation integration – This type of experiential modality is designed to increase self-esteem, motivation, and energy levels by providing a forum for learning and practicing leisure and social skills, while also developing healthy support systems.

 Continuing Care and Levels of Treatment

-At Cross Creek Hospital, we want to ensure that each patient will have continued success in healing and maintaining recovery after completing inpatient care for anxiety disorders at our hospital.
-In order to do this, we make it a priority to begin discharge planning from the moment a patient is admitted into our care.
-This plan coincides with a patient’s treatment plan and aims to address any concerns or needs for further, less intensive treatment after engaging in our programming.
+At Cross Creek Hospital, we want to ensure that each patient will have continued success in healing and maintaining recovery after completing inpatient care for anxiety disorders at our hospital and treatment center.
+In order to do this, we make it a priority to begin discharge planning from the moment a patient is admitted into our hospital.
+This plan coincides with a patient’s treatment plan and aims to address any concerns or needs for further, less intensive treatment after engaging in our treatment.

 At Cross Creek Hospital, we will do all that we can to help you or a loved one overcome the distressing symptoms of an anxiety disorder and be able to live an enjoyable and worry free life.